![]() |

 The Crescent's 3-part windows.
 Originals will also have the little set of 8 panes high up across the center window. |

-The Mount Vernon (called Mayflower in other years?), seen below, differs from the Sears Crescent in these ways:
+The Mount Vernon (called Mayflower beginning in 1929), seen below, differs from the Sears Crescent in these ways:

 • It does not have 3-part windows-- it has twin double windows on each side.
 Gordon Van Tine's Stratford (1931)(called the Cabot in 1929?) looked just the same (with double windows) from the outside, and the GVT Oxford (1929) looked the same from the front, but had pointed gables instead of clipped gables, and a different floorplan (I think).